Skip to main content

 EV charging on a sunny day.

-Before you start: Precondition your vehicle while it's still plugged in.
-This practice allows the car to reach a comfortable cabin temperature using power from the grid rather than draining the battery once on the road.
-This can significantly conserve your EV's range as climate control systems draw substantial power.
-Furthermore, when your vehicle is plugged in, the thermal management system can condition the batteries so they don’t overheat, which helps prolong battery life in the long term.
+The benefit of preconditioning is that it helps the car reach a comfortable cabin temperature using power from the grid rather than draining the battery once on the road.
+This can save EV range as climate control systems draw a lot of power.
+Furthermore, when your vehicle is plugged in, the battery’s thermal management system can also keep the batteries cool, helping prolong battery life in the long-term.

-Whenever possible, park in the shade to keep your vehicle cooler and reduce the demand on the climate control system when you return to your car.
-If you have access to an outlet when you’re parked, plug in for the additional benefit of battery and cabin conditioning.
+Whenever possible, park in the shade to keep your vehicle cooler and reduce the demand on the climate control system when you park your car.
+If you have access to a plug or outlet when you’re parked, plug in for the additional benefit of battery and cabin conditioning.

 If you have the option, avoid fast charging (DCFC) on the hottest days.
 The combination of high heat and high power can add stress to your batteries, contributing to faster degradation rates in the long term.